ihmcrobotics/ihmc-open-robotics-software/README.md

 ### Developing with *IHMC Open Robotics Software* from source

 #### Requirements
-*IHMC Open Robotics Software* uses the [Gradle](https://gradle.org) build system, and requires JDK 17 with JavaFX.
+*IHMC Open Robotics Software* uses the [Gradle](https://gradle.org) build system, and requires JDK 17.
 We also strongly suggest an IDE, either Eclipse or IntelliJ (Ultimate or Community is fine).
 Currently, we require **Gradle 7.5.1+**.

 Installing Gradle: https://gradle.org/install/